Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 Email Optin Form Types

 The most important features of an email optin plugin are the form types on offer.
-Both Bloom and OptinMonster go far beyond being just popup/optin form plugins.
-Both include useful form types that will help you grow your email list.
+Both Bloom and OptinMonster go far beyond being just popup/optin form plugins, and both include useful form types that will help you grow your email list.

-The main difference here is that Bloom offers a locked content form, while OptinMonster gives you a floating bar, a canvas popup, a fullscreen takeover option, and a mobile-only popup form.
+Bloom definitely covers all of the essential form types, but so does OptinMonster — and it also gives you a floating bar, a blank canvas popup, a fullscreen takeover option, and a mobile-only popup form.

-The Bloom locked content form would be useful if you wanted to use high-value content — such as a file download — to entice visitors to join your list.
-What’s more, being able to insert forms into content using a shortcode could also provide you with an opportunity to get reader sign-ups midway through a post or page.
+The locked content form option of both plugins would be useful if you wanted to use high-value content — such as a file download — to entice visitors to join your list.
+What’s more, being able to insert forms into your content using a shortcode could also provide you with an opportunity to get reader sign-ups midway through a post or page.

 The OptinMonster floating bar is another potentially handy form type.
 This is because the optin form is always on display — either at the top or bottom of the window — wherever your visitors are on your page.
-In addition, if a sizeable number of your visitors are accessing your site on mobile devices, then the specific mobile-only popup will definitely be appealing.
+In addition, if a sizeable number of your visitors are accessing your site on mobile devices, then the mobile-only popup of OptinMonster will definitely be appealing.
+However, with Bloom, you can set an optin to not display on mobile devices.

 OptinMonster’s recently added fullscreen takeover form is also a winner.
 When displayed, this option covers the whole browser window, and can be launched when a visitor arrives on your site or is about to leave.
 If you really want to grab the attention of your visitors, this could well be the best option.

-Both plugins also give you a selection of animation effects to apply to the forms to catch the attention of your readers.
+Both plugins also give you a selection of animation effects to apply to your forms to catch the attention of your readers.
 While OptinMonster has more animation effects, the difference between the two isn’t that substantial.
+However, a recent update to OptinMonster lets you add sounds to your popups as they’re displayed.

 Verdict: OptinMonster wins on this point because it has more form types.
 This includes some useful options (such as the canvas popup) that just aren’t available with Bloom.
 The catch is that it requires a paid upgrade to get these additional form types.